hyunbinseo/svelte-kit-templates/README.md

 ```
 ◆  Which Svelte app template?
 │  ● Skeleton project
+│
 ◆  Add type checking with TypeScript?
 │  ● Yes, using JavaScript with JSDoc comments
 │  ● Yes, using TypeScript syntax
+│
 ◆  Select additional options
+│  ◼ Add ESLint for code linting
 │  ◼ Add Prettier for code formatting
+└
 ```

 ## Comparison